Sakana Foundation

 How to Apply

 This funder does not have a public application process for general grants.
-The foundation has explicitly indicated it only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds.
+The foundation has explicitly indicated it only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds.

 The one exception is the O2 Sabbatical Award, which has an open application process for eligible nonprofit executive directors.